 In either case, you can get the best results from using tea tree oil as an all-over treatment, applied twice per day.

-Topical tea tree oil is considered safe for most users.
+Topical tea tree oil is for most users.
 However, you shouldn’t use tea tree oil if you’ve had reactions to any related products in the past.

 Pure essential oils are extremely powerful.
 You should never use this type of tea tree oil without diluting it with a carrier oil first.